 Dr. Trenkle’s has supported product development and engineering design for companies ranging in size from start-ups to those listed in the Fortune 500.
 He regularly provides consulting services for alloy selection and development for structural, chemical, and electrical applications.
 He uses his expertise in plating and coatings, connector design, and their associated failure mechanisms, such as arcing, wear, fretting, fracture, fatigue and corrosion, to aid in product design, recalls, and vendor selection and auditing.
 He is also familiar with industry standards used for testing electronic contacts.
 With regards to welding, he combines his metallurgical expertise with his certification as a welding inspector (AWS CWI) to not only review welding procedures and welder qualifications, but to also provide detailed metallurgical examination of welds.

-Prior to joining Exponent, Dr. Trenkle worked as a process development engineer at Xtalic Corporation where he was responsible for research and development of a new electro-plated metal alloy for use in electronic connectors.
-He designed and characterized the alloy, chemistry, and process so that the new product could be easily integrated into existing manufacturing systems.
+Prior to joining Exponent, Dr. Trenkle worked as a process development engineer at Xtalic Corporation where he was responsible for research and development of a new electro-plated metal alloy.
 He also was a Postdoctoral Associate at Massachusetts Institute of Technology (MIT) where he developed a nanoindenter capable of operating at elevated temperatures in inert atmospheres.
-Also while at MIT, Dr. Trenkle assisted in teaching undergraduate and graduate courses in mechanical behavior of materials and physical metallurgy.
+As a research associate at Johns Hopkins, he research specialized welding techniques for metallic glasses.
+Also while at MIT and Johns Hopkins, Dr. Trenkle assisted in teaching undergraduate and graduate courses in mechanical behavior of materials and physical metallurgy.